Late sales rebound helps US automakers avoid 2020 disaster

 Last spring, unemployment skyrocketed as states imposed lockdowns and other measures to limit the virus’ spread.
 Auto sales tumbled 34% in the first half of the year as factories closed for about two months, cutting off the supply of new vehicles.

 But as the summer came, people with jobs started splurging on loaded-out cars, trucks and SUVs late in the year.
-That and low interest rates drove sales up and pushed the average auto sales price to a record of just over $38,000, according to J.D.
+That and low interest rates drove sales up and pushed the average auto sales price to a record of just over $38,000 in December, according to J.D.
 Power.
-In December, sales rose 5% from the same month in 2019, and GM said its sales improved every month since May.
+Also in December, sales rose 5% from the same month in 2019, and GM said its sales improved every month since May.

 “Those that haven’t been financially impacted by the pandemic are redistributing funds from travel to home improvement, house purchasing and vehicles,” said Jeff Schuster, president of global vehicle forecasting for the LMC Automotive consulting firm.